bkgoksel/fun/docs/phase-two-todo.md

 - **DONE:** Create `public/js/` directory.
 (Handled by `mkdir -p public/css public/js` during Task 1).
 - **DONE:** Create `public/js/recipe.js` with the fetching and rendering logic.
-- **TODO:** Open `public/recipe.html` in a browser (after ensuring the backend server is running and the `/api/recipe/grandmother-secret-cookies/initial` endpoint is functional).
+- **DONE:** Open `public/recipe.html` in a browser (after ensuring the backend server is running and the `/api/recipe/grandmother-secret-cookies/initial` endpoint is functional).
-- **TODO:** Verify that the recipe title (e.g., "Grandmother's Secret Cookies") is displayed.
+- **DONE:** Verify that the recipe title (e.g., "Grandmother's Secret Cookies") is displayed.
-- **TODO:** Verify that the initial story segment (e.g., "It was a dark and stormy night...") is displayed in the story area.
+- **DONE:** Verify that the initial story segment (e.g., "It was a dark and stormy night...") is displayed in the story area.
-- **TODO:** Check the browser's developer console for any JavaScript errors or failed network requests.
+- **DONE:** Check the browser's developer console for any JavaScript errors or failed network requests.

 ## 3. Scroll Detection